 Under [Pin], for each Signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that Signal_name are “Connected”

 IBIS assumes that each I/O [Pin] is connected to one Die Pad and is one Buffer I/O Terminal.
-Two differential I/O pins shall be connected to two differential die pads and either two single ended Buffer I/O Terminals or a single true differential Buffer I/O Terminal.
+Two differential I/O pins shall be connected to two differential die pads and either two single-ended Buffer I/O Terminals or a single true differential Buffer I/O Terminal.

 If multiple Buffer Terminals (Supply or I/O) are connected to a single pin, EMD shall be used for the interconnect description.